 When chicken goes on offer, and it often does whatever store you visit, buy more and freeze it.
 Creating a food stockpile of your regular foods but at their cheapest price is one of the many frugal living tips that I encourage you to follow.

 Whole chickens are the cheapest to buy, followed by thighs and legs.
-Breast is more expensive but it’s still not expensive, just less cheap than thighs.
+Chicken breast is more expensive but it’s still not expensive, just less cheap than chicken thighs.

 In recipes that use chicken breast I often use thighs instead to reduce the price still further.
 You never have to be a slave to the exact recipe ingredients, if you’re budget is tight.